kienstra/progress-indicator/README.md

-# Create a WordPress Block
+# Develop a WordPress Block

 This format is taken from Kent C. Dodd's [courses](https://epicreact.dev).

-## What should you know?
+## What should you know first?

 Only the basics of React.
 The first 12 lessons in [The Beginner's Guide To React](https://egghead.io/courses/the-beginner-s-guide-to-react) should look familiar.

-## What don't you need?
+## What don't you need to know?

-PHP knowledge.
+PHP.
 There's only 1 PHP file.

 ## What will you learn?